 The students having this lecture will be required to study fundamental knowledge of mathematics to understand statistic analyses and data processing.
 Details will be introduced at the lecture guidance in the first class.
 As well, some introductions will be shown when necessary.

-Exam eligibility No restriction.
+No restriction.

-Composition Unit Yoshikazu Nakajima, Takaaki Sugino, Toshihiro Kawase
+Yoshikazu Nakajima, Shinya Onogi, Takaaki Sugino, Toshihiro Kawase

 Module Unit Judgment

 Grading will be done with the comprehensive consideration of lecture attendance and report quality.